havanagrawal/clomask/webapp/README.md

 1. S3 Bucket named `clomask-input`, the location to which user-uploaded images will be uploaded.
 1. S3 Bucket named `clomask-output`, the location to which annotated images will be written.
-1. SQS Queue named `clomaskInput`, the trigger queue from where the model server is loaded.
+1. SQS Queue named `clomaskInput`, the trigger queue from where the model server picks up items to process.
 1. EC2 instance, the instance actually running the model.
 If this is equipped with a GPU, one can expect sub-second inference.
 A regular micro/small instance responds within a few seconds.

 ### Deployment